cmlzaGk/cmlzaGk.github.io-src/content/python_project_layouts.md

 \_\_init\_\_.py plays a crucial role in namespacing the package's contents appropriately.

 The class BetterRandom is in module better\_random.py.
 So a consumer of my distribution would have to import bettermathlib.better\_random to access BetterRandom.
-This is not optimal.

-By directly importing BetterRandom in \_\_init\_\_.py we bring BetterRandom to bettermathlib namespace, and then "import bettermathlib" is good enough to access BetterRandom.
+By directly importing BetterRandom in \_\_init\_\_.py we bring BetterRandom to bettermathlib namespace, and then "import bettermathlib" is a much better import style than "import bettermathlib.better\_random"

 ```python
 from .better_random import BetterRandom